jingchaoyy/iot_temp_pred/README.md

 ### - LSTM:

-[Tutorial](https://stackabuse.com/time-series-prediction-using-lstm-with-pytorch-in-python/) for LSTM using pytorch

 To run our LSTM model, go to the [directory](multistep_lstm) and using the command:

-python run_auto.py --transLearn=False
+'''python run_auto.py --transLearn=False'''

 Argument "transLearn" controls regular model training (set to False) or transfer learning (set to True), more detail about transfer learning will be published in the next coming paper.

+[Tutorial](https://stackabuse.com/time-series-prediction-using-lstm-with-pytorch-in-python/) for LSTM using pytorch

 ### - ARIMA: